zishansami102/CNN-from-Scratch/README.md

 * Front-end of the Web/Mobile App which should have a drawing board on which the user will draw
 * Integration of the API with the front-end

-Respond on the google group with anyone among the above to start the contribution
+Respond on the [google group](https://groups.google.com/forum/#!forum/cnn-from-scratch) from the list above to know details and start the contribution

 ## Acknowledgments